SAIS-S2S-Technology/Roadmap/README.md

 ### For potential advisers

-Please refer to the ADVISER deck.pdf.
+Please refer to the ADVISER deck.pdf presentation.

 ### For SAIS alumni

-Please refer to the ALUMNI deck.pdf.
+Please refer to the ALUMNI deck.pdf presentation.

 ### For all questions